 And as ecommerce sales continue to rise, Robert Lockyer, CEO and founder of Delta Global, a packaging solutions provider for luxury brands such as Coach and Tom Ford, believes the smart trend in packaging will too.

-So he’s sharing his predictions on how the new era of smart packaging and consequently, products, will connect, improve and transform industries and shape new consumer expectations.
+So he’s sharing his predictions on how the new era of custom smart packaging and consequently, products, will connect, improve and transform industries and shape new consumer expectations.

 Smart packaging refers to a container or outer shell of a product that has extended functions.
 Now, the concept is nothing new as these functions are often the reason specific materials are chosen for use in the packaging of certain products.